Skip to content

 2. Week 1

 First regulatory monitoring digest ships under your compliance officer's review.
-Citation taxonomy calibrated.
-Policy-library mapping configured.
+Citation taxonomy tuned.
+Policy-library mapping set up.

 3. Month 1